lasse16/dotfiles/README.md

 # dotfiles
 These are my dotfiles, including a basic setup and disable script.

+THIS ENTIRE REPO IS A WORK IN PROGRESS. :grin
+As it is going to be during my entire programming career.

 ## Installation
 This repository uses [Dotter](https://github.com/SuperCuber/dotter) for templating and rendering of machine-specific details.
 For convenience, a binary is included in this repo.